sard0r/ROS_Examples/Beginner/Writing A Simple Publisher and Subscriber/Writing-A-Simple-Py-Publisher-And-Subscriber.rst

 The subscriber node’s code is nearly identical to the publisher’s.
 The constructor creates a subscriber with the same arguments as the publisher.
-Recall from the :doc:`topics tutorial <../Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics>` that the topic name and message type used by the publisher and subscriber must match to allow them to communicate.
+Recall from the topics tutorial that the topic name and message type used by the publisher and subscriber must match to allow them to communicate.

 .. code-block:: python